Guestbook

 Thanks for your years of support and friendship.
 I do remember that first iteration in Colorado, and I hope our paths will continue to cross in the coming years.
 Peace…

-• Julia Lehmann
+62. Julia Lehmann says

 The new web site is really wonderful – congrats!
 Your thoughts on is peace possible remind me of one of the great songs from The Cotton Patch Gospel – “Turn it around”.
 The idea being “to get right side up turn upside down”.
 This is the Gospel message in a nutshell, isn’t it?